Our Mission Statement and Motto:

 We were blessed to have Rev. G.W.
 Temple, handle the pulpit while Rev. Sutton transpired other business for two months.
 Rev. Sutton returned to accept the position as pastor at Emmanuel.
 He was voted on February 26, 2012, to officially become pastor of the church .

 Rev. Gregory A. Sutton was installed on May 6, 2012, as pastor of Emmanuel Missionary Baptist Church.
-We now have a Minister of Music and a Drummer to uplift us every Sunday.
+We have a Musician and a Drummer to uplift us every Sunday with three different choirs.(Gospel/Mass, Men's Chorus, and Youth Choir).

 Pastor Sutton ended his pastoring at Emmanuel Missionary Baptist Church on October 28, 2018.